 Both type 1 and type 2 diabetes share one central feature of elevated blood sugar (glucose) level due to insufficiencies of insulin, a hormone produced by the pancreas.
 Insulin is a key regulator of the body's metabolism.
 It works in the following way:

 - During and immediately after a meal, the process of digestion breaks down carbohydrates into sugar molecules (including glucose) and proteins into amino acids.

 - Right after the meal, glucose and amino acids are absorbed directly into the bloodstream, and blood glucose levels rise sharply.

 - The rise in blood glucose levels signals important cells in the pancreas, called beta cells, to secrete insulin, which pours into the bloodstream.
 Within 10 minutes after a meal, insulin rises to its peak level.

 - Insulin enables glucose to enter cells in the body, particularly muscle and fat cells.
 Here, insulin and other hormones direct whether glucose will be burned for energy or stored for future use.
 Insulin is also important in telling the liver how to process glucose.

 - When insulin levels are high, the liver stops producing glucose and stores it in other forms until the body needs it again.

 - As blood glucose levels start to come down after a meal, the pancreas reduces the production of insulin.

-- 2 to 4 hours after a meal, both blood glucose and insulin are back at low levels.
-The blood glucose levels are then referred to as pre-prandial blood glucose concentrations.
+- Two to four hours after a meal, both blood glucose and insulin are back at low levels.
+The blood glucose levels are then referred to as preprandial blood glucose concentrations.